 According to one study, “hastened aging was observed in both young and old animals.”
-Researchers believe that this effect happens due to reducing oxidative stress caused by fasting.
+Researchers believe this effect happens due to the reduction of oxidative stress caused by fasting.
 Our bodies produce free radicals as part of normal metabolism as we age.
-When we consume foods high in antioxidants, those compounds can neutralize harmful chemicals created by our systems.
+When we consume foods high in antioxidants, those compounds can neutralize harmful chemicals our systems create.
 This helps us stay youthful.

 19. You have more sex appeal

 When women practiced intermittent fasting, they experienced increased blood flow to areas associated with sexual arousal.
-And when men did the same thing, researchers found an increase in testosterone levels.
-So whether you’re single or attached, you might find yourself hitting the sheets more frequently once you start eating fewer calories.
+And when men did the same thing, researchers found increased testosterone levels.
+So whether you’re single or attached, you might hit the sheets more frequently once you start eating fewer calories.

 20. You get stronger

 One study showed that people who ate only 500 calories daily had more significant strength gains than individuals with 1,500 calories.
 Another study revealed that athletes who followed an 8-week diet plan consisting of four days of low-calorie consumption gained twice as much muscle mass as participants who consumed 2,000 calories daily.

 Many people struggle with self-esteem issues.
 But according to a survey conducted by the University of California San Diego School of Medicine, subjects who restricted caloric intake reported experiencing feelings of empowerment.
 They felt more capable of achieving goals and taking control of their lives.

 1) Some Diets Don’t Allow Meals During The Day

 While some diets allow you to eat during the day, others don’t.
 This means that you have to skip lunch entirely.
 While many experts recommend doing so, not everyone feels comfortable living without nourishment throughout the day.